 And, after intermission, Camille Saint-Saens’ so-called “Organ” Symphony, the fifth (and last) that Saint-Saens composed and the third he published, will feature the Fred J. Cooper Memorial Organ, played by Michael Stairs.
 The use of the organ, the “king of instruments,” is relatively limited in this work, but its overwhelming effectiveness has made it one of Saint-Saens’s most popular works.
 Gianandrea Noseda conducts.

-A concert not to be missed, first heard last month at Verizon Hall!
-That’s this Sunday, May 25 from 1 to 3 pm on WRTI, and online at wrti.org.
+A concert not to be missed, first broadcast on WRTI last May.
+That’s this Sunday, Sept.
+14th from 1 to 3 pm on WRTI, and online at wrti.org.
 Gregg Whiteside is producer and host.
 This broadcast is underwritten by Bryn Mawr Trust Wealth Management.